 The Drawbacks of 24-Hour Notice for Home Showing

 You might be tempted to require a 24-hour notice before showing your home to prospective home buyers.
 It's normal to want a little time to make a good first impression.
-Putting your home on the market is stressful time, and sellers want to do well.
+Putting a home on the market is stressful time, and sellers want to do well.

 Types of Notices for Home Showing

-- Vacant with Lockbox.
-There is no reason to call the listing agent nor the seller.
+- Vacant with Lockbox: There is no reason to call the listing agent nor the seller.
 The home is unoccupied.
 The buyer's agent gains access through a lockbox.

-- 24-Hour Notice to Show.
-A strictly enforced 24-hour notice must be delivered prior to the showing.
+- 24-Hour Notice to Show: A strictly enforced 24-hour notice must be delivered prior to the showing.
 If a buyer's agent wants to show at 3 PM on Friday, the agent must call the seller no later than 3 PM on Thursday.

 Drawbacks of 24-Hour Notice to Show

 Generally, a home that has a high number of days on market (the number of days a listing is active before listed as sale pending), such as 90 days or more, the showing instructions are the culprit.
 These are the homes that don't sell because they are difficult to show or are perceived as difficult to show.

 Agents generally show 5 or more homes at a time.
 If they have 10 homes to choose from, and all 10 homes are similar to each other, the homes that require 24-hour notice do not get shown.
 The 24-hour notice homes may be shown as a last resort after all other showings are exhausted.

 Sometimes tenants are required 24-hour notice by law.
 Agents know that showing a rental home means the tenant might not even be home at the appointment time, and there is little the agent can do to force the issue.
 For this reason, many agents prefer to sell a rental as a vacant home.

 When Is a 24-Hour Notice Acceptable for Home Showing?